-Students meet their general education requirements in theology by taking a minimum of three credits from the "Biblical" category and four credits from the "Intermediate" category.
+Students meet their general education requirements in theology by taking four credits from the "Biblical" category and four credits from the "Intermediate" category.
 Students in professional church work programs must select from those courses in both categories that are also requirements in the minor in confessional Lutheranism.

 NOTE: courses are designed for professional Church Work students only